ccharlex/etl-tools/README.md

 - Export summary after migration

 ## Components
 There are various migration components available here.
-For a new migration, it is advisable to start with the facility migration and user migration before running the other migration components.
+For a new migration, it is advisable to start with the patient migration before running the other migration components.
-- Facility Migration: This component can be found at ./facility_migration/facility_migration_run[.bat/.sh].
-- User Migration: This component can be found at ./user_migration/user_migration_run[.bat/.sh]
 - Patient Migration: This component can be found at ./patient_migration/patient_migration_run[.bat/.sh]
 - Laboratory Migration: This component can be found at ./laboratory_migration/laboratory_migration_run[.bat/.sh]
+- Pharmacy Migration: This component can be found at ./pharmacy_migration/pharmacy_migration_run[.bat/.sh]
+- HIV Enrollment Migration: This component can be found at ./hiv_enrollment_migration/hiv_enrollment_migration_run[.bat/.sh].
+- Clinic Followup & ART Commencement Migration: This component can be found at ./clinic_followup_migration/clinic_followup_migration_run[.bat/.sh]
+- EAC Migration: This component can be found at ./eac_migration/eac_migration_run[.bat/.sh].
+- DMOC Migration: This component can be found at ./dmoc_migration/dmoc_migration_run[.bat/.sh]
+- Client Status Update Migration: This component can be found at ./client_status_migration/client_status_migration_run[.bat/.sh]

 ## Installation